 The Magician

-As a brand archetype, Magicians make dreams come true and — hey presto — make problems disappear.
+Magician brand archetypes make dreams come true and — hey presto — make problems disappear.
 They do things, both big and small, that amaze and transform.

 Intelligent and knowledgeable, magicians have access to secret information that makes them alluring and intriguing.
 The dissemination of that knowledge adds value to customers and positions the brand as problem-solving or wish-fulfilling transformers.